-NOTE: DTS highly recommends that when using DTS-HD StreamPlayer, for optimum playback performance, the audio and video files should be located on separate non-OS drives.
-Playback performance may be significantly impacted if audio playback occurs from files that are resident on the system drive.
+NOTE: DTS highly recommends that for optimal playback performance when using DTS-HD StreamPlayer the audio and video files be located on separate hard drives, both of which should be different from the hard drive containing the active operating system.
+Playback performance may be significantly impacted if audio playback occurs from files that reside on the system drive.